 "The truth of the matter is, we don't look anything like most continuation schools," Pierce said.

 Alta Vista certainly didn't turn out the way Marissa Mason's peers described it to her.
 Mason was apprehensive about transferring to Alta Vista during the second semester of her sophomore year at Mountain View High School.

-"At first, I was actually really afraid to go to Alta, because I had heard of lot of thing about this school," she said.
+"At first, I was actually really afraid to go to Alta, because I had heard of lot of things about this school," she said.
 "I heard, 'Oh, if you go there, you're going to end up in a gang or they're going to beat you up.' ...
 That is not true."

 On the contrary, according to Mason, Alta Vista's "family environment" and the individualized attention she received from teachers helped her tremendously.
 The foster child had been far behind in her studies and uncomfortable at Mountain View.

 "It's all personalized to how you learn," she said "So, it is at your own pace.
 It was such a great fit for me at the time. ...
 Even if I had the choice to come back to Mountain View or Los Altos, I would have stayed at Alta."

 In her commencement speech, graduating senior Joyce Dizon shared the sentiments of Aguilar and Mason.
 It was Alta Vista that had given her the courage to overcome her obstacles, she said.